WBBSE Solutions For Class 8 History Chapter 4 Nature Of Colonial Economy Topic A Agriculture In Colonial Period

 Question 6.
 What is ‘abwab’?

-Answer: In the Permanent Settlement system, a number of illegal taxes were extracted from the peasants, which is known as ‘abwab’.
+Answer: In the Permanent Settlement system, several illegal taxes were extracted from the peasants, which is known as ‘abwab’.

 Question 7.
 Which act is passed by the colonial administration as a result of the Deccan riot?